OpenDSA/OpenDSA/RST/en/PL/Grammars1.rst

   2. Derivations and parse trees

-Grammars provide a formalism for expressing the syntax of programming langugages.
+Grammars provide a formalism for expressing the syntax of programming languages.
 That syntax is consequently used to parse, that is, determine the correctness, of a "program" in the language.
 A grammar is composed of the following three elements.